jeremywall/maven-artifact-repo-aws-s3-demo/README.md

 # maven-artifact-repo-aws-s3-demo
 Demo of using an AWS S3 Bucket as a Maven artifact repository

-Here's the Maven settings.xml used to try to deploy the demo library jar to the S3 bucket using the `mvn deploy` command.
+Here's the Maven settings.xml used to deploy the demo library jar to the S3 bucket using the `mvn deploy` command.

 ```
 <?xml version="1.0" encoding="UTF-8"?>